 It was in India while researching her book that Madame Blavatsky was introduced to the “Masters,” or “Mahatmas.”
 The Mahatmas were spirit forces that dwelled in the mysterious and remote mountains of Tibet.
 According to Madame Blavatsky, these kindly “lords of the unseen world” confided great secrets to her during their travels together—spectacular secrets about out-of-body travel, archaic history and the cosmic future of mankind.

 Among the “fundamental truths” taught to her by the Mahatmas was reincarnation, the belief that “all people living on the planet are brothers immortal, living and reliving their lives.”

 By the late 1880’s Madame Blavatsky was at the pinnacle of her international fame and fortune.
 But fate was gearing up to deal her a crushing blow.
 A report written by famed English psychic investigator Richard Hodgson wrote, “we regard her neither as the mouthpiece of hidden seers, nor as mere vulgar adventuress, we think that she has achieved a title to permanent remembrance as one of the most accomplished, ingenious and interesting imposters of history.”

 Even devout Theosophists began to regard their former leader with suspicion.
 Some questioned her stability, while others called her “a potentially dangerous woman.”
 Growing numbers argued that Olcott should take her place as head of the organization.

-Finally, Madame Blavatsky's breakdown with the Theosophist Society was not long lived and today she is still continued the mother of their reasoning.
-In 1924 the then leader of the society, G de Purucker, lectured on Blavatsky's Secret Doctrine; eventually, he s implied her works in a book called Fundamentals of the Esoteric Philosophy.
-A great read you can and should read for free at FUNDAMENTALS OF THE ESOTERIC.
+Finally, Madame Blavatsky's breakdown with the Theosophist Society was not long lived and today she is still considered the mother of their reasoning.
+In 1924 the then leader of the society, G De Purucker, lectured on Blavatsky's Secret Doctrine; eventually, he simplified her works in a book called Fundamentals of the Esoteric Philosophy.
+A great read called FUNDAMENTALS OF THE ESOTERIC.